 Daughter Marion "Eileen" Miller (1942- ? ) was born on Oct.
 1, 1942 in Normalville, Fayette County.
 She has been married twice.
 She first was joined in matrimony with William Richard Dienes (1940- ? ), a native of Winchester, IN.
 Their wedding took place on May 20, 1961 in Accident, MD.
 The couple went on to produce two sons, Richard Allen Dienes and David Scott Dienes.
 Their home in 1971 was in Union City, IN.
 Eileen's second husband was Melvin Leroy Cox (1945- ? ), also a native of Winchester, IN, with the nuptials held on Sept.
 9, 1989 in Union City, IN.

-Son William Clyde Miller Sr. (1945-1989) was born on June 12, 1945.
+Son William Clyde Miller Sr. (1945-1989) was born on June 12, 1945 in Normalville.
 He was a veteran of the Vietnam War.
-He married Alverta Colflesh (1948- ? ) and had two sons, John Russell Miller and William Clyde Miller Jr. The Millers dwelled in Connellsville in 1971.
+In 1967, he married Alverta Colflesh (1948- ? ) and had two sons, John Russell Miller and William Clyde Miller Jr. The Millers dwelled in Connellsville in 1971.
 Sadly, William died on Jan.
 24, 1989 at the age of 43.
 Details of his untimely passing are not known.

 Daughter Patricia Ann Miller (1947- ? ) was born in 1947.
 On Sept.
 23, 1966, she was united in wedlock with Roger Porterfield (1947- ? ).
 Their two children were Sherry Lynn Widener Chearney and Scott Dwayne Porterfield.
 They dwelled in Indian Head, Fayette County in the early 1970s.